Curriculum Development in SHSS

 Undergraduate Programs: Toya Like

-All proposals received by Friday, September 15, will be collected for a meeting with the Vice Provost for Academic Innovation by early October to discuss timelines and priorities.
+All proposals received by Friday, September 20, will be collected for a meeting with the Vice Provost of Curriculum and Assessment by early October to discuss timelines and priorities.

 Timeline Information